Zenyatharr/landing_silikafer/README.md

-  # Landing Page Draft
+  # Landing Page Silikafer

-  This is a code bundle for Landing Page Draft.
-The original project is available at https://www.figma.com/design/jl3uKbNymYuBG6MjeUHqRP/Landing-Page-Draft.
+  This is a code bundle for Landing Page.

   ## Running the code